Amirreza81/Equilibrium-Game-Theory/README.md

 0.5 * (6 + 6) + 0.25 * (2 + 2) + 0.25 * (2 + 2) = 8
 ```

-For more questions or any problem, feel free to contact with [me](amirrezaazari1381@gmail.com).
+For more questions or any problem, feel free to contact [me](amirrezaazari1381@gmail.com).